vincentium123/So-You-Want-To-Pet-A-Squirrel/README.md

 # So You Want To Pet A Squirrel

+This is the English version.
+Die deutsche Fassung finden Sie darunter.

 It’s a common desire.
 There’s only one problem: they’re fast.
 Our ancestors solved this through cunning traps or hand-raising a [kitten](https://smallpetsx.com/baby-squirrel-called/) (yes, really) from birth.
 Luckily, modern technology has graced us with a much less time-consuming solution: data-driven analytics.
 A few years ago, a group of people with frankly too much time on their hands spent several days walking through Central Park in New York City, recording every squirrel they saw.